fdrennan/sta309/r-help/11-intervals-for-means.md

-# R resources for Chapter 11 (Inference for Means)
+# R resources for Chapter 11 (Confidence Intervals for Means)

 ## Videos